-Republic of Ireland: CUSOP currently provides SEPA Credit Transfer and SEPA Direct Debit services to credit unions in the Rep. of Ireland with more than 10 million electronic transactions processed for members in 2018.
-Our transaction run-rate is now exceeding 12 million transactions per annum.
+Republic of Ireland: CUSOP currently provides SEPA Credit Transfer and SEPA Direct Debit services to credit unions in the Rep. of Ireland with more than 20 million electronic transactions processed for members in 2020.

-- Northern Ireland: CUSOP is rolling out credit transfers (including standing orders), to Northern Ireland credit unions and is also currently developing a direct debit module for release in 2019.
+- Northern Ireland: CUSOP processes credit transfers (including standing orders) for Northern Ireland credit unions and is also currently developing a direct debit module for release in 2020.

 MPCAS/ Debit Card Service: CUSOP is supporting eligible credit unions to apply for MPCAS regulatory approval and in developing the MPCAS service including provision of debit card services.
 Supporting credit unions to deliver the new MPCAS/Debit Card service complements the existing services provided by CUSOP and will provide a ‘One Stop Shop’ for credit unions to have their payment services managed through one shared service provider and to benefit from economies of scale.

-Switch-Over: CUSOP engages and supports credit union staff and works with IT service providers to ensure a seamless and efficient switch from other payments platforms.
+Switch-Over: CUSOP engages and supports credit union staff and works with IT service providers to ensure a seamless and efficient switches between payments platforms.